MahmoudHassan12/edulink/README.md

 ## 🚀 Key Features

 - 👤 **Personalized Profiles:** Tailored experiences for students and instructors.
+- 🔐 **Role-Based Access:** Easy sign-up for students.
+Professors' access is restricted and granted manually by IT through Firebase role management.
 - 📚 **Effortless Course Management:** Access and organize academic content with ease.
 - 💬 **Academic Discussions:** Engage in meaningful conversations and share knowledge.
 - 🔔 **Smart Notifications:** Stay updated with important academic notifications.
 - 💬 **1 to 1 Chat:** Stay connected and chat privately with other students and professors.
 - 📁 **Material Sharing:** Upload and access course videos, PDFs, and other resources.
+- ☁️ **Cloud Storage with Supabase:** Fast and secure media and file storage (PDFs, images, videos).
 - 📱 **Cross-Device Access:** Works seamlessly on Android phones and emulators.

 ---